themesberg/flowbite/content/getting-started/django.md

 {% endblock content %}
 ```

-As you can see, from this point you can use any of the components to build user interfaces easier together with the Django, Tailwind CSS and Flowbite stack.
+At this point you can use any of the components to build user interfaces easier and faster together with Django, Tailwind CSS and Flowbite.

 Check out all of the components by browsing the menu on the left sidebar under the "components" section.